switch-blade-stuff/dpm/README.md

 ### SVML

 When `DPM_USE_SVML` is enabled, DPM will use mathematical functions provided by SVML for trigonometric, hyperbolic, exponential, nearest-integer and error functions instead of the built-in implementation.
-Inlined functions will still use the internal implementation.
 Note that if `DPM_USE_SVML` is enabled, NaN propagation and error handling options are ignored for affected functions, any error handling is left to SVML.